Note: Files are in Adobe (PDF) format.

 Review of Group Performance

-Rotterdam CIF crude palm oil (CPO) prices increased 10% to an average of US$774 per tonne in 1Q2017 from US$704 per tonne in FY2016.
-The price recovery was partly due to lower supply in 2016.
-Rubber prices (RSS3 SICOM) also recovered strongly by 54% to an average of US$2,544 per tonne in 1Q2017 compared to US$1,647 per tonne in FY2016.
+Rotterdam CIF crude palm oil (CPO) prices were an average of US$739 per tonne in 1H2017, a 5% increase from US$704 per tonne in FY2016.
+Rubber prices (RSS3 SICOM) recovered strongly by 40% to an average of US$2,300 per tonne in 1H2017 compared to US$1,647 per tonne in FY2016.

-Other Operating Expenses: The Group recognised lower other operating expenses in 1Q2017 which was mainly due to lower plasma expenses and amortised cost adjustment of plasma receivables.
+Other Operating Expenses: The Group recognised lower other operating expenses in 2Q2017 and 1H2017 which were mainly due to lower plasma expenses and amortised cost adjustment of plasma receivables.
 This was partly offset by provision of unrecoverable advances.

 Review of Financial Position